huhrichard/x9_tour_s11_zygarde/README.md

 - Spirit Break
 - Thunder Wave

 Friends of mine know I am always running out of resources, like dmax candy etc, but I purposely use a vmax Grimmsnarl in case.
 I just felt the Misty Terrain may help a bit for Zygarde.
-I choose TW instead of Scary Face becoz of I felt Zygarde/Venusaur can handle most of the Ground/Electric pkm.
+I chose TW instead of Scary Face becoz I felt Zygarde/Venusaur can handle most of the Ground/Electric pkm.
 The semifinal match-up with offensive Dragapult prove its usage, although I found Z-100% should put a bit more speed EVs to outspeed Dragapult/Zacian/Calyrex-Shadow.

 ![Rotom-Heat](/images/479-h.png)